Hot + Brave The Blog-Cast-Season 2 Episode 1: Reclaiming the Pleasure Diet Culture Stole from Us with Virgie Tovar

 Hot + Brave The Blog-Cast:

-This week we kicked off our season on The Body chatting with Virgie Tovar about the insidiousness of diet-culture and how the pressure to change our bodies robs us of joy and pleasure.
+This week we kicked off our season on The Body chatting with Virgie Tovar about the insidiousness of pleasure diet culture and how the pressure to change our bodies robs us of joy.
 Diet-culture is so pervasive in our society, to the point that we do not always notice the ways in which the adoration of thinness impacts our daily lives.
 It is the status quo; as Virgie makes clear, it is inescapable by way of both overt and covert messaging.

 The idea that thin bodies are more beautiful, that thin bodies are healthier, that thin people have a better moral virtue is seen in pop culture, heard at the grocery store, the workplace … basically, everywhere.